subha996/subha996.github.io/README.md

 - Interact with team and client on a daily basis for the update and gather requirements

 **Machine Learning Engineer at Finacus Solution Pvt Ltd (_December 2021 to October 2022_)** | Mumbai, India.
-- Understanding and applying the requirements of digital products and services.
+- Understand and apply the requirements of digital products and services.
 - Developing Deep Learning (for **Computer Vision**) models for identity card detection and text read from images (**OCR**).
-- Developed **chatbot** for assisting bank customers.
+- Developed **chatbot** to assist bank customers.
 - Developed **KYC** verification application from scratch for seamless contactless KYC verification for bank customers.

 **Machine Learning Engineer Intern at iNeuorn Pvt Ltd (_Februrary 2021 to December 2021_)** | Bengaluru, India.
 - Developed chatbot for assisting customers' needs.
 - Use of statistical techniques, machine learning, and data mining to build a scalable and innovative solution.
-- Writing High-Level Documents, Low-Level Documents, and Designing Architecture.
+- Writing High-Level Documents and low-level Documents and Designing Architecture.

 ## Projects